top of page

 6. Cloud Supports a Distributed Workforce

-Remote and hybrid working models have increased reliance on cloud platforms.
-From Microsoft 365 to Azure Virtual Desktop, cloud-based collaboration and identity management tools allow teams to work securely from anywhere.
-60% of SMBs now say cloud technology is essential for employee productivity and remote enablement.
+Remote and hybrid working models continue to increase reliance on cloud platforms.
+From Microsoft 365 and SharePoint to Azure Virtual Desktop and Intune, businesses are enabling secure, anywhere access to systems and data.
+64% of SMBs now say cloud technology is critical to remote productivity, collaboration, and device management.

 7. Sustainable Cloud Becomes a Competitive Differentiator